How Can CPG Brands Establish a DTC eCommerce Channel?

 Yet, as consumer behavior continues to evolve, CPG brands are facing three significant challenges –

-With direct-to-consumer marketing, CPG brands promote their products directly to their target customers, bypassing intermediary channels such as third-party retailers.
-Although D2C marketing is nothing new, it is picking up rapidly in 2020.
+With direct-to-consumer marketing, CPG brands promote their products directly to their target consumers, bypassing intermediary channels such as third-party retailers.
+Although DTC marketing is nothing new, it is picking up rapidly in 2020.

 For instance, Coca Cola customers do not typically go onto their website to order Coke’s case; they usually get it at a grocery store or an eCommerce store.
 In recent weeks, Kraft Heinz and PepsiCo are some of the largest CPG brands that have taken the plunge to adopt digital methods.

-Here are four reasons why CPG brands must switch to an eCommerce channel –
+Here are four reasons why CPG brands must switch to a DTC eCommerce channel –

 CPG brands already have a selling channel through sites like Amazon and Walmart, but they typically do not get access to retrieve first-party data unless they directly reach out to the customer.